 (Photo from FindAGrave, Mt.
 Pleasant Cemetery)

-All heavily involved in missionary work – specifically the Women’s Board of Foreign Missions Reformed Church in America (WBFM of the RCA).
-Mary, Anna, Charlotte and Amy are sisters and Charlotte is their sister in law.
+The Duryee family was all heavily involved in missionary work – specifically the Women’s Board of Foreign Missions Reformed Church in America (WBFM of the RCA).
+Mary, Anna, Charlotte and Amy were sisters and Charlotte was their sister in law.
 They were very involved in North Reformed Church.

 From at least 1900-1920 the three sisters Mary Anna and Amy lived at 30 Washington Place.
 In 1880 they lived at 40 Park Place.
 They grew up at the Rankin homestead at High and Springfield.